William R. Moody: Early life and education

-Ordained Ministry
+Ordained ministry

 Moody was ordained deacon on 4, June 1926 by Bishop Beverley D. Tucker of Southern Virginia, and priest April 8, 1927 by Bishop Arthur C. Thomson, Coadjutor of Southern Virginia.
 Between 1927 and 1928, he served as priest-in-charge of St Andrew's Church in Lawrenceville, Virginia, Emmanuel Church in Callaville, Virginia and St Mark's Church in Cochran, Virginia.
 He then became rector of Grace Church in Silver Spring, Maryland and remained till 1933.
 In 1931, he also became Chairman of the department for religious education and a member of the Executive Council and the standing committee.
 In 1932, he served as instructor of Sacred Duties at St Alban's School for Boys in Washington, D.C.
 In 1933, he became rector of St Mark's Church in Washington, D.C., while in 1939 became rector of Christ Church in Baltimore.

 Bishop

 On June 26, 1945, Moody was elected Bishop of Lexington on the third ballot.
 He was consecrated on October 24, 1945, at Christ Church Cathedral (Lexington, Kentucky), by Presiding Bishop Henry St. George Tucker.
+In 1947, he was involved in controversy over the remarriage of divorced persons.
 He retired in 1971.